How satellite-connected sensors are aiding precision farming in Kenya

 Synnefa-Farm-Shield

-A typical Synnefa customer is a smallholder who works in the city and only visits their farm at the weekends or even less frequently.
-Using Synnefa’s FarmShield device, farmers gain access to sensor data including temperature, soil moisture, nutrient levels in the soil and light intensity.
+A typical Synnefa customer is a smallholder who works in the city and tends to their farm on a part-time or entirely remote basis.
+Using Synnefa’s FarmShield device, farmers gain access to sensor data including temperature, soil moisture, nitrogen levels in the soil and light intensity.
 Farmers can use this information to make educated decisions about when to irrigate or fertilize their crops; or they can use Synnefa’s smart greenhouses and drip kits which will automatically fulfil these tasks based on sensor data.

-Synnefa chose the RockBLOCK 9602 because of the robust modem that easily and quickly connects with the Iridium satellite constellation.
-It’s reliable, and communicates well.
+Synnefa chose the RockBLOCK 9602 in particular because of the robust modem that easily and quickly connects with the Iridium satellite constellation.
+It is reliable, and communicates well.
 The Cloudloop dashboard is user-friendly and gives Synnefa all information they need, such as messages sent and received, and connection details.

 RockBLOCK 9602